Heat transfer in a one-dimensional harmonic crystal in a viscous environment subjected to an external heat supply: Mathematical formulation

 and they are assumed to be independent of $u_i$ and $v_i$.
 The initial conditions are zero: for all $i$,

-In this paper, we consider the simplest case where the operator $\LL_{i}$ has the following form:

-where $C$ is the bond stiffness and $m$ is the mass of a particle.
-However, the obtained results can be generalized for more complex operators and related physical systems (e.g. a crystal on an elastic support, next neighbour interactions etc).

 In the case $b_i\equiv b$, equations \eq{1} are the Langevin equations \cite{langevin1908theorie,lemons1997paul} for a one-dimensional harmonic crystal (an ordered chain of identical interacting material particles, see Fig.~\ref{fig-crystal}) surrounded by a viscous environment (e.g., a gas or a liquid).
-Assuming that $b_i$ may depend on $i$, we introduce a natural generalization of the Langevin equation which allows one to describe the possibility of an external heat excitation (e.g.,\ laser excitation).
+Assuming that $b_i$ may depend on $i$, we introduce a natural generalization of the Langevin equation which allows one to describe the possibility of an external heat excitation (e.g.,\ laser excitation). \NEW{This external excitation is assumed to be localized in space (in the paper we mostly consider the case of a point heat source) and much more intensive than the stochastic influence caused by a non-zero temperature of the environment.
+Therefore, we neglect in \eqref{1} the constant stochastic term that does not depend on $i$}.
 Note that since $b_i$ do not depend on $u_j$ and $v_j$ for all $i,j$, it is not necessary to distinguish between the Stratonovich and It\^o formalism \cite{kloeden1999} in the case of equation \eqref{1}.